 What will be studied in years 10 & 11 Lesson time will be structured to enable students to study all 3 sciences each year.

-1. Atomic structure and the periodic table 2.
-Bonding, structure, and the properties of matter 3.
-Quantitative chemistry 4.
-Chemical changes 5.
-Energy changes 6.
-The rate and extent of chemical change 7.
-Organic chemistry 8.
-Chemical analysis 9.
-Chemistry of the atmosphere 10.
-Using resources Internal Assessment Details Formative assessment of each topic covered in class.
-Major, synoptic assessments in line with the school assessment calendar.
-Both of these will consist of exam-style questions, including questions on mathematical and practical skills.
-External Assessment Details What's assessed Paper 1: Topics 1-5 Paper 2: Topics 6-10 How it's assessed 2 written exams Each paper is 1 hour 45 minutes Each paper is 1 hour 45 minutes Each paper is 50% of the GCSE Foundation and Higher Tier papers are available A minimum of 20% of the questions will be based on maths skills A minimum of 15% of the questions will be based on required practicals Multiple choice, structured, closed short answer and open response questions.
+1. Atomic structure and the periodic table

+2. Bonding, structure, and the properties of matter

+3. Quantitative chemistry

+4. Chemical changes

+5. Energy changes

+6. The rate and extent of chemical change

+7. Organic chemistry

+8. Chemical analysis

+9. Chemistry of the atmosphere

+10. Using resources

+Internal Assessment Formative assessment of each topic covered in class.

+Details Major, synoptic assessments in line with the school assessment calendar.

+Both of these will consist of exam-style questions, including questions on

+mathematical and practical skills.

+External Assessment Details What's assessed Paper 1: Topics 1-5 Paper 2: Topics 6-10

+How it's assessed

+2 written exams

+Each paper is 1 hour 45 minutes

+Each paper is 100 marks

+Each paper is 50% of the GCSE

+Foundation and Higher Tier papers are available A minimum of 20% of the questions will be based on maths skills A minimum of 15% of the questions will be based on required practicals

+Multiple choice, structured, closed short answer and open response questions.

 Questions may link different topics or areas of the specification.

 What you need to know Students will sit all their exams at the end of the course.

 Students will be expected to buy AQA revision guides and workbooks to support their learning during the course.

-Subject: Physics GCSE

-Blue Pathway (with Biology and Chemistry)
+Subject: Physics GCSE - Blue Pathway (with Biology and Chemistry)

-Course Details: Exam Board: AQA 8463 Percentage of the course that is coursework: 0% Percentage of the course that is exam: 100% ----------------- -- --
+Course Details: Exam Board: AQA 8463

+Percentage of the course that is coursework: 0%

+Percentage of the course that is exam: 100%

+What will be studied in years 10 & 11 Lesson time will be structured to enable students to study all 3 sciences each year.

+years 10 & 11 1.
+Energy

+2. Electricity

+3. Particle model of matter

+4. Atomic structure

+5. Forces

+6. Waves

+7. Magnetism & Electromagnetism

+8. Space physics

+G. Space physics

-Lesson time will be structured to enable students to study all 3 sciences each year.
-What will be studied in years 10 & 11 Energy Electricity Particle model of matter Atomic structure Forces Waves Magnetism & Electromagnetism Space physics Internal Assessment Formative assessment of each topic covered in class.
-Details Major, synoptic assessments in line with the school assessment calendar.
-Both of these will consist of exam-style questions, including questions on mathematical and practical skills.
-External Assessment Details Paper 1: Topics 1-4 Paper 2: Topics 5-8 How it's assessed 2 written exams Each paper is 1 hour 45 minutes Each paper is 100 marks Each paper is 50% of the GCSE Foundation and Higher Tier papers are available A minimum of 30% of the questions will be based on maths skills A minimum of 15% of the questions will be based on required practicals Multiple choice, structured, closed short answer and open response questions.
+Internal Assessment Details Formative assessment of each topic covered in class.

+Major, synoptic assessments in line with the school assessment calendar.

+Both of these will consist of exam-style questions, including questions on

+mathematical and practical skills.

+External Assessment What's assessed Paper 1: Topics 1-4

+Details Paper 2: Topics 5-8

+How it's assessed

+2 written exams

+Each paper is 1 hour 45 minutes

+Each paper is 100 marks Each paper is 50% of the GCSE

+Lacif paper is 30 % of the GCSL

+Foundation and Higher Tier papers are available

+A minimum of 30% of the questions will be based on maths skills A minimum of 15% of the questions will be based on required practicals Multiple choice, structured, closed short answer and open response questions.

 Questions may link different topics or areas of the specification.

 What you need to know Students will sit all their exams at the end of the course.

-Students will be expected to buy AQA revision guides and workbooks to support their learning during the course.
+Students will be expected to buy AQA revision guides and workbooks to

+support their learning during the course.

-Subject: Combined Science GCSE (Trilogy)
+Subject: Combined Science GCSE

+Exam Board: AQA 8464

+Course Details:

-Course Exam Board: AQA 8464 Details: Percentage of the course that is coursework: 0% Percentage of the course that is exam: 100% Percentage of the course that is exam.
-100% Percentage of the course that is Biology: 33% Percentage of the course that is Chemistry: 33% Percentage of the course that is Physics: 33%
+Percentage of the course that is coursework: 0% Percentage of the course that is exam: 100% Percentage of the course that is Biology: 33% Percentage of the course that is Chemistry: 33% Percentage of the course that is Physics: 33% T creentage of the course that is 1 hysics.
+35%